endreb84/vclarity/privacy-policy.md

 # Privacy Policy

 ## VisualClarity Privacy Policy

 **Effective Date:** September 15, 2025

 VisualClarity is committed to protecting your privacy.
 This Privacy Policy explains how your information is handled when you use our application.

 ### Data Collection

 VisualClarity does **not** collect, store, or share any personal data.
 The application does not request, gather, or retain any information about you or your usage.
-All image analysis is performed locally, and no data is saved.
+All image analysis is performed **locally**, and no data is saved.

+### App Permissions

+- **Camera Access** – Used only to capture photos for analysis.
+Images are not uploaded or stored.
+- **Photo Library Access** – Used only to let you select images from your gallery.
+Files are not uploaded or shared.

 ### Third-Party Services

-VisualClarity uses OpenAI technology to analyze images.
-Images you choose to analyze are processed only for object recognition and are not stored or used for any other purpose.
+VisualClarity uses **OpenAI technology** to analyze images.
+Images you choose to analyze are processed only for object recognition and are **not stored** or used for any other purpose.

 ### Children's Privacy

-VisualClarity does not knowingly collect information from children under the age of 13.
+VisualClarity does not knowingly collect information from children under the age of **13**.
 As no data is collected, the app is safe for users of all ages.

 ### Changes to This Policy

 We may update our Privacy Policy from time to time.
 Any changes will be posted on this page.

 ### Contact Us

 If you have any questions about this Privacy Policy, please contact us at:

-**Email:** ebedini@gmail.com
+- **Email:** ebedini@gmail.com
-**Company:** MAXBASE10 OU
+- **Company:** MAXBASE10 OU

 ---

-MAXBASE10 OU © 2025.
+© 2025 MAXBASE10 OU.
 All rights reserved.